pierrelecuyer/rqmc-samples-wsc23/README.md

 we wanted to compute a confidence interval for a given $R$, we just drew a sample of size $R$ from the pool of size $N$.
 This is much faster and almost thge same as generating fresh samples.

+The main purpose of this GitHub site is to provide the files that contain the $N$ independent RQMC realizations for each of the 600 cases.